tgstoecker/ipoolseq-pipeline/README.md

-The following command downloads the raw sequencing reads for the 12 (2 experiments, 3 replicates for each, each replicate consists of an input and an output pool) libraries from Uhse et al.[2], removes read-throughs and technical sequences from the reads, maps them to the U. maydis genome, and counts the number of UMIs per insertional knockout.
+The following command downloads the raw sequencing reads for the 12 (2 experiments, 3 replicates for each, each replicate consists of an input and an output pool) libraries from Uhse et al., removes read-throughs and technical sequences from the reads, maps them to the U. maydis genome, and counts the number of UMIs per insertional knockout.
 The number of cores (8) should be adjusted to the number of cores available.